Optimal Index Assignment for Scalar Quantizers and M-PSK via a Discrete Convolution-Rearrangement Inequality: Introduction

-In \cite{chan2005index}, the nonbinary IA problem of mapping the $M$ levels of a maximum entropy scalar quantizer to the $M$-ary phase shift keying ($M$-PSK) symbols transmitted over an additive white Gaussian noise (AWGN) channel was addressed.
+In \cite{chan2005index}, the nonbinary IA problem of mapping the $M$ levels of a maximum entropy scalar quantizer to the $M$-ary phase shift keying ($M$-PSK) symbols transmitted over the additive white Gaussian noise (AWGN) channel was addressed.
 It was proved that the so-called \emph{zigzag mapping} constructed therein is an asymptotically optimal IA at a sufficiently high signal-to-noise ratio (SNR) when a maximum-likelihood (ML) decoder is used.
-Besides, the performance of the zigzag mapping for $M$-PSK transmission with minimum mean-square-error (MMSE) decoding at a sufficiently high SNR was investigated in \cite{qiao2010scalar}.
-For non-asymptotic SNRs, the corresponding optimal IA problem is still open.
+As an extension of the work, in \cite{nmc2020} the authors proposed a near-optimal index assignment scheme for $M^L$-level quantizers to $M$-PSK symbols at a sufficiently high SNR.
+Besides the setting under ML decoding, the performance of the zigzag mapping for $M$-PSK with minimum mean-square-error (MMSE) decoding at a sufficiently high SNR was investigated in \cite{qiao2010scalar}.
+However, the corresponding optimal IA problem for any given SNR is still open.
 In particular, it is unclear if different IA constructions are needed for different SNRs.
-In this work, we relate the problem at hand to the new rearrangement inequality to settle this open problem.